hoangsonww/The-StickyNotes-App/.github/README.md

 - **Dark Mode:** Switch between light and dark themes for an optimal visual experience.
 - **Import/Export Functionality:** Easily back up or transfer notes with JSON file import/export options.
 - **Auto-Save:** Automatically saves notes to local storage to prevent data loss.
-- **Calculator, Mood Tracker, and Timer:** Built-in tools for enhanced productivity.
+- **Calculator, Mood Tracker, and Timer:** Various built-in tools for enhanced productivity.
 - **Chatbot Integration:** A great chatbot that assists with user queries about the app.

 ## Technology Stack